black-parrot/black-parrot/README.md

 [Getting Started](GETTING_STARTED.md)

 # Project Status
-The next release of BlackParrot, v 1.0, is coming in October 2019, and will contain support for 1 to 24-way cache coherent multicore, and include baseline user and privilege mode functionality and run Linux.
+The next release of BlackParrot, v 1.0, is coming in November 2019, and will contain support for 1 to 24-way cache coherent multicore, and include baseline user and privilege mode functionality and run Linux.

 A 14-nm BlackParrot multicore chip was taped out in July 2019.